Visualize Colors

 [8] "#909711" "#00A3BA" "#D26FAF" "#00A76F" "#BD76CB"

-Apply this getColors() palette defined by hexadecimal color specifications to any visualization system that allows custom colors displayed on a computer screen.
+Apply this getColors() palette, defined by hexadecimal color specifications, to any visualization system that supports custom colors displayed on a computer screen.

 Qualitative Palettes

 Nominal data are unordered data values of a categorical variable.
 Examples include State of Residence and Gender.
-To plot resulting data values such as the count of the occurrence of each data value, one option displays all levels, such as bars on a bar chart, with the same color.
+To plot resulting data values, such as the count of each data value, one option is to display all levels as bars in a bar chart, with the same color.
 To apply a color palette, however, the appropriate scale for the display of the levels of nominal data is a qualitative palette.

 Color palette of mixed hues applied to nominal data.